Ambassadors – Meet the experts

 It is our mission to educate women about a healthy lifestyle.
 Feeling good is not only about exercise and food.
 Being healthy is about living experience and storytelling.
 That is why we have strong women (and men) on board who embody our vision of empowering women in their daily lives.
 On our blog they share experiences, personal stories and crucial knowledge about women’s health.

 Etsuko Uchida – Mom of two daughters, housewife in Japan

-Although I love and care for her, as she grows up, those works were too physically demanding for me.
+Although I love and care for her, as she grew up, the work was too physically demanding for me.
 I felt the need to change this situation for both of us, thus I decided to start Yoga and pilates.
 Now, thanks to the exercises, I am feeling a lot better.
-I also learned the importance of strengthen inner muscles for both daily life and to provide my daughter with the care she needs.
+I also learned the importance of strengthening inner muscles for both daily life and to provide my daughter with the care she needs.

 Therefore, I believe Carin is a very fascinating system that uses exercise effectively to help people who have bladder control issues.

 Nikée Corstens – Model and Dramatherapist, Mother of Julie.
 Nikée lives in a little town in Germany

 My name is Nikée, I am 27 years old and mother of one daughter: Julie.
 I worked internationally as a model and also studied theater therapy in The Netherlands.
 I heard about Carin from Eline who I met in Mexico some years ago at an event of a brand in hair products.

 After my studies I spent some time in Hannover (Germany) with my husband and baby and now live in a little town in Germany at ‘the Farm’.
 Now that I’ve become a mom, I spend time in groups with other moms.
 In the coming period I will investigate the health of the pelvic floors around me.
 Especially the ones from women who recently had a baby.